Learning-Fuze/lfz-onboarding/guides/slack.md

 1. Hit **Save Changes** when you're done!

+## Sign into the iOS or Android App

+In professional development, communication is key!
+Sometimes things happen and we aren't able to get to a computer.

+1. Find Slack in the Apple App store or the Google Play store.
+2. Install Slack on your phone.
+3. Sign into the LearningFuze team.

 ## Ready to move on!

 Now that your Slack profile is all set, [continue to create or update your GitHub profile](./github.md).